2024 Kansas City Chiefs season: Week 17: at Pittsburgh Steelers

 In a Christmas Day game exclusive to KCTV in Kansas City and KDKA in Pittsburgh (and a different out-of-market carrier than normal), the Chiefs improved to 15–1 and swept the entire AFC North with the dominating win.
 In addition, they gained the No. 1 seed, and clinched a first-round bye as well as home-field advantage throughout the entire AFC playoffs.
+It was an extra-special day for Travis Kelce, who recorded the 1,000th reception of his career, becoming the 15th player in NFL history to do so.
+Kelce also scored his 77th touchdown, surpassing legend Tony Gonzalez for the most touchdowns by a single player in Chiefs history.
+The Chiefs also averaged 6.7 yards per play.